 Frank Smailes 1924-1927, Yorkshire and England cricketer who took 270 wickets and scored nearly 6000 runs.
 In 1939 he took all ten wickets v.
 Derbyshire.He died in 1970.

 Martin St.Quinton 1965-1975, Telecommunications entrepreneur (Danka plc and then founder of Azzurri Communications).
-He is the Chairman of Gloucester RUFC and spearheaded the £45m redevelopment of Cheltenham racecourse.
+He is a Director of Gloucester RUFC and is currently overseeing the £45m redevelopment of Cheltenham racecourse.

 Sir Tom Stoppard OM CBE FRSL 1950-1954, Playwright.
 His play “Henry 1V” was in London in 2004.
 Films include “Shakespeare in Love” and “The Enigma Files.”
 His play, “Rock ‘n’ Roll” opened in London in 2006.
 In 2012 he adapted Ford Madox Ford’s “Parade’s End” for BBC TV and did the film screenplay of Tolstoy’s “Anna Karenina”.
 His new Radio play, “Darkside” is on Radio 2 in the autumn.
 His portrait, presented to School by Peter Stoppard (49-53), hangs in the School library.

-His Excellency Peter Walker CB CBE 1959-1968, Air Marshal, formerly Director-Joint Warfare Centre-NATO was the serving Governor of Guernsey at the time of his death in September 2015.
+His Excellency Peter Walker CB CBE 1959-1968, Air Marshall, formerly Director-Joint Warfare Centre-NATO, was Governor of Guernsey until he died unexpectedly on 6 September 2015.